 The days prior to our ultimate onsen experience were definitely tiring because strolling around Tokyo is no joke.
 Takaragawa has rewarded us with pretty amazing views in our room.
 We had the best room ever.
 There’s a certain kind of solitude in exploring a wide expanse of the bath house.

 It seems like the calming Onsen was whispering our names, so we donned our bath blouses and spent the rest of the day in it.
-We had the mixed bath all to ourselves, well from time to time, there’s a few strangers came and joined us.
-Go ahead and ticked your outdoor bathhouse experience list, but wait, there’s more.
-Their indoor bathhouse has a lot to offer too.
+We had the mixed bath all to ourselves, well from time to time, a few strangers came and joined us.
+Go ahead and tick your outdoor bathhouse experience list, but wait, there’s more.
+Their indoor bath house has a lot to offer too.
 There’s no way an indoor bathhouse could be this rewarding, yes?
 Yes way!
-I wish we could get our camera to show you how relaxing their indoor bathhouse.
+I wish we could get our camera to show you how relaxing their indoor bath house is.
 We hang out and exchange stories.
-Since it’s kinda late, and only two of us were left, we didn’t worry that someone might eavesdropping to our conversion.
+Since it’s kinda late, and only two of us were left, we didn’t worry that someone might be eavesdropping on our conversion.
 We’re free to talk (even free to shout since water is loud and flowing in the background) about anything — relationships, sex, past and present friends, It’s like we own the place.
-And aaah… we don’t have the luxury of doing that much often with such rewarding backdrop, and that’s for sure.
+And aaah… we don’t have the luxury of doing that much often with such a rewarding backdrop, and that’s for sure.
 A rare chance that no people beside us in the bath house, a rare chance to do it back in Manila, where many loud people are everywhere.